graphteon/juriko-cli/README.md

 Follow the existing code style and patterns in this project.
 ```

-JURIKO will automatically load and follow these instructions when working in your project directory.
-The custom instructions are added to JURIKO's system prompt and take priority over default behavior.
+KILOCODE will automatically load and follow these instructions when working in your project directory.
+The custom instructions are added to KILOCODE's system prompt and take priority over default behavior.

 ## Example Conversations

-Instead of typing commands, just tell JURIKO what you want to do:
+Instead of typing commands, just tell KILOCODE what you want to do:

 ```
 💬 "Show me the contents of package.json"